byjg/php-rest-reference-architecture/docs/getting_started_03_create_rest_method.md

 The first step is to add the OpenAPI attributes to the Rest Method.
 We use the [zircote/swagger-php](https://zircote.github.io/swagger-php/guide/) library to add the attributes.

-There are 3 set of attributes to define the attributes.
+The list of OpenAPI attributes is to vast, however, there are a minimal of 3 sets of of attributes we must define.

 The first set is to define what will be the method attribute.
 It can be: